 Apple Cider Doughnuts

 - Preheat the oven to 350F degrees.
-Grease a Wilton 6-cavity donut pan with pan spray.
+Grease a Wilton 6-cavity doughnut pan with pan spray.

-- Fill a medium bowl with granulated sugar.
-Toss the donuts in the sugar and serve.
+- Fill a medium bowl with the sugar and cinnamon.

 - Roll them in the cinnamon sugar and serve.